LinguaPhylo/linguaPhylo.github.io/setup.md

 $BEAST_DIR/bin/lphybeast -wd $LPHY_PATH/tutorials/ -r 5 RSV2.lphy
 ```

-### Relative file path
+### Conventions

 1. If the input/output is a relative path, then concatenate `user.dir` to the front of the path.

 2. Use `-wd` to set `user.dir`.
-But if `-wd` is **not** given,
+But if `-wd` is not given,
-the `user.dir` will be set to the path where the LPhy script is.
+then `user.dir` will be set to the parent folder where the LPhy script sits inside.

-As it is explained in the previous section, this script uses the relative path to load data,
-`D = readNexus(file="data/RSV2.nex", ...);`.
-So the `data` subfolder has to be under the folder where "RSV2.lphy" is.

-Alternatively, you can use `-wd` to set the working directory, such as:
+For example:

 ```bash
 $BEAST_DIR/bin/lphybeast -wd $LPHY_PATH/tutorials/ -l 15000000 -o RSV2long.xml RSV2.lphy
 ```

-This contains two extra arguments:
+This also contains two extra arguments:
 - `-l` changes the MCMC chain length (default to 1 million) in the XML;
 - `-o` replaces the output file name (default to use the same file steam as the lphy input file).

+As this LPhy script uses the relative path to load data,
+`D = readNexus(file="data/RSV2.nex", ...);`,
+the `data` subfolder containing `RSV2.nex` has to be in the same folder where "RSV2.lphy" sits inside.

-**Note:** please use `-wd` to simplify your paths according to
+**Note:** please use `-wd` to simplify your input and output paths.
-your local folder structure, not make them more complex.
+Do not make them more complex, such as combining `-wd` with relative paths in either input or output.
-For example, if you use `-wd $LPHY_PATH  tutorials/RSV2.lphy` instead,
+For example, do not try `-wd $LPHY_PATH  tutorials/RSV2.lphy`,
-then you have to update the corresponding line in the script to
-`readNexus(file="tutorials/data/RSV2.nex", ...);`.
+then you will mess up some relative paths inside the LPhy scripts, e.g. `readNexus`.

 ## If something goes wrong ...